 We analyze our spring’s fatigue life predictions using methods consistent with SAE and SMI guidelines.
 Essentially, the minimum and maximum operating stresses are calculated and compared to a family of reference Modified Goodman Diagrams.
 It is best to demonstrate fatigue life capability through testing.
 This testing is especially important in special cases with unusual spring configurations or the use of non-standard, unique materials.
 In these cases, MW Components uses reliability engineering techniques to develop test methods.
 We carefully analyze these test results to ensure our products will meet and exceed customer expectations.

 How much energy is stored in a compression spring?

 The stored energy is the integral of the load vs. deflection curve.
-For a spring with a constant rate k deflected x from its free length, the stored energy will equal (kx^2)/2.
+For a spring with a constant rate of k deflected x from its free length, the stored energy will equal (kx^2)/2.

 d – wire diameter

 D – mean diameter, the diameter of the spring as measured at the wire centerline

 OD – outside diameter, D+d

 Nt – total coils, active coils plus any inactive coils.
 For a spring with closed ends, Nt=Na+2

 FL – free length, the spring length with no load applied

 P, F – load or force, the force exerted by the spring under a given deflection